Loneliness and Your Health

 Loneliness can cause higher amounts of stress hormones in your body.
 This can have negative physical effects on your body.
 It can make it hard for you to sleep well, think clearly, and avoid illness.
 Feeling lonely can also make it feel hard to take care of your health, or to get help when you're having problems.

-If you're lonely for a long time, your risk for certain health problems may increase.
-These problems include:
+If you're lonely for a long time, your risk for certain health conditions may increase.
+These conditions can include: